Search

 Staff and academic visitors will need to collect their BRP at the Post Office.

-Collect your BRP at the Post Office
+Collecting your BRP at the Post Office

 If you do not use the ACL code and instead enter your accommodation postcode in Cambridge or the University’s postcode (CB2 1TN), you will be instructed to collect your BRP from the Post Office in Cambridge, 57 – 58 St Andrew’s Street.
 You are advised to collect your BRP from the Post Office as soon as possible after arrival in the UK.
-However, if you are required to quarantine after arrival to the UK, you should not collect your BRP until after this period.

 Contact details